AdobeDocs/analytics.en/help/components/c-marketing-channels/c-rules.md

 * Review the conceptual information in [Getting Started with Marketing Channels](/help/components/c-marketing-channels/c-getting-started-mchannel.md).
 * Create one or more channels so that you can assign rules to them.
 See [Add marketing channels.](/help/components/c-marketing-channels/c-channels.md)
+* Review the best practices for using [!UICONTROL Marketing Channels] with [!UICONTROL Attribution IQ].

 ## Create Marketing Channel processing rules